nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 ...
 ```

-Or, the package contents can be saved on local disk for direct introspection or editing:
+Or, the package revision contents can be saved on local disk for direct introspection or editing:

 ```bash
 $ porchctl rpkg pull -n porch-demo porch-test.network-function.innerhome ./innerhome